-I’ve already written about the phases of the model above as they form the basis of my new eBook / trend report.
-More on that in this post: Customer experience, the subscription economy and 10 ways success teams will make you win
+I’ve already written about the phases of the model above in this post: Customer experience, the subscription economy and 10 ways success teams will make you win

 This long overdue post dives into the functioning of the maturity model.
 It’s not so much about the elements of each phase which are covered by separate chapters in detail.

 Becoming a successful customer success organisation takes time and you cannot become successful overnight.